Girlfriends (2025 film)

 Girlfriends (女孩不平凡) is a 2025 Cantonese-language coming-of-age, LGBTQ romance film directed by Tracy Choi.
-The film starring Fish Liew, Jennifer Yu, Elizabeth Tang and Natalie Hsu, chronicles a woman’s growth through three love stories at ages 17, 22 and 34.
+The film starring Fish Liew, Jennifer Yu, Elizabeth Tang, Han Ning, Natalie Hsu and Eliz Lum, chronicles a woman's growth through three love stories at ages 17, 22 and 34.

 The film had its world premiere at the 30th Busan International Film Festival in the 'Visions – Asia' section on September 20, 2025.
 Elizabeth Tang Tao was nominated for Golden Horse Award for Best Supporting Actress at the 62nd Golden Horse Awards to be held in Taipei on November 22, 2025.

 Synopsis

 Lok, a 34-year-old filmmaker from Macau, faces creative block and personal pressure in Hong Kong.
 Her career has stalled and her girlfriend Bei urges her toward a conventional married life.
 Grappling with burnout and indecision, Lok revisits her past identities: "Choi" at 22 in Taiwan, caught in a fading relationship and uncertain future, and "Yan" at 17 in Macau, where a first love exposed the gap between idealism and reality.

 These reflections made Lok confront the ongoing tension between artistic ambition and emotional stability, questioning whether to embrace an ordinary life or continue chasing something extraordinary.